lmmx/dx/README.md

 If you make a change to the parser, run `dx.dataset.reparse_all_series()` to check it's working as expected, and `dx.dataset.reparse_all_series(overwrite_pickles=True)` to overwrite them.
 Alternatively, just overwrite after backing up your pickles (a simple shell script `back_up_pickles.sh` is included to do so).

+- Batched multiprocessing on all cores is used to speed up reparsing, as for LDA computation (see above)